Now you might ask yourself, “Why does my dog eat my pads?”

-They’re Just Plain Disgusting
+Your Dog is Just Plain Disgusting

 No matter what their dogs get up to, dog lovers still adore their pets.

 Where did he get this disgusting but common habit from?

-Dogs are naturally curious, and they explore everything through their noses and mouths.
+Dogs are naturally curious and explore everything through their noses and mouths.